 WENDY KAUFMAN: The complaint alleges a scheme that worked like this: Goldman created a mortgage investment deal at the request of John Paulson, a hedge fund manager who made billions betting the real estate market would tumble.
 Goldman let Paulson select mortgage bonds that were likely to go sour and packaged them into investments.
 But the foreign banks, pension funds and others who bought them were not told of Paulson's role, nor were they told that Paulson was betting against the investment.

-Professor JILL FISCH (University of Pennsylvania Law School): These are pretty egregious facts in terms of the scope of the fraud.
+JILL FISCH: These are pretty egregious facts in terms of the scope of the fraud.

 KAUFMAN: Jill Fisch is an expert in securities regulation at the University of Pennsylvania Law School.

-Prof. FISCH: According to the allegations, Goldman was manufacturing a product that it knew would fail and selling that product to investors, and that goes a lot further than the role weve understood the investment banks to have played.
+FISCH: According to the allegations, Goldman was manufacturing a product that it knew would fail and selling that product to investors, and that goes a lot further than the role we've understood the investment banks to have played.

 KAUFMAN: Investors lost more than a billion dollars while Goldman and Paulson profited.
 Paulson was not charged with fraud, but one Goldman executive was: Fabrice Tourre.
 He allegedly played a major role in structuring and marketing the investment.

-Mr. BRAD SIMON (Former Prosecutor): I would be very concerned if I were Goldman.
+BRAD SIMON: I would be very concerned if I were Goldman.
 The fact pattern as it's been outlined in the SEC complaint is really quite extraordinary.
 They're so bent on making profits any way they can that they're actually putting their own clients at risk.